nationalarchives/design-system/src/get-started/prototyping/index.md

 1. Install the frontend styles with `npm install @nationalarchives/frontend`
 1. Run `npm run dev` to start up the prototype kit
 1. Visit [localhost:3000](http://localhost:3000) in your browser to see the prototype
-1. Visit [localhost:3000/manage-prototype](http://localhost:3000/manage-prototype) in your browser to create pages including page templates from the National Archives Frontend

 [![Creating a new prototype](https://asciinema.org/a/618385.svg)](https://asciinema.org/a/618385)